dialogic-godot/documentation/Documentation/translation.md

 ## Scripting API

-The translation process itself is handled by Godot!
+The translation process is handled by Godot!

 In order to change the locale when your game is exported, use the Godot API method on the [TranslationServer](https://docs.godotengine.org/en/stable/classes/class_translationserver.html#translationserver) class: